prism-break/prism-break/README.md

 ## Localizations

-For anyone who's interested in working on localizing this site, please look into the `./source/i18n` directory of this repository.
-There are some sample JSON translations there.
-To start, just make a copy of the en.ls file and start filling it out.
+For anyone who's interested in working on localizing the site, please look into the `./source/locales` directory of this repository.
+If your language doesn't exist, just make a copy of the en.json file and start translating!

+If you want to edit project descriptions or notes for your language, this data resides in the `./source/db/` directory.

-**Run `make reset` to make sure your translations compile properly.** A common mistake is putting unescaped quotation marks in a sentence.
+**Make sure your JSON compiles by using either [JSONLint](http://jsonlint.com/) or your own validator.** A common mistake is putting unescaped quotation marks in a sentence.
 Make sure to escape them with either HTML entities (curly quotes) or a backslash (straight quotes).

-    "description": "Use curly quotes &ldquo;like this&rdquo;."
+    "description": "Use curly quotes &ldquo;like this&rdquo;.",

-    "description": "Escape straight quotes \"like this\"."
+    "description": "Escape straight quotes \"like this\".",

-    "description": "Not escaping quotes will cause "an error"."
+    "description": "Not escaping quotes will cause "an error".",

-Bear in mind that the site is being constantly updated, so you may want to check back every so often.
+When you're done with your translation, you can run `make reset` to make sure your translations compile properly. **This can take a long time (30min+), especially if you're on a slower computer.**

 # License

-GPL.

-See `LICENSE.md` for more details.
+See `LICENSE.md`.